MissVeronica/repository-content-for-UM/README.md

 1. <a href="https://github.com/MissVeronica/um-reduced-member-directory-search">Reducing Member Directory Search excluding all fields with meta_key names containing email</a>
 2. <a href="https://github.com/MissVeronica/um-ratings-members-directory">Adding Ratings to Members Directory Page</a>
 3. <a href="https://github.com/MissVeronica/UM-Members-Directory-Left-Filter-Box">Member Directory Filter & Search box moved to the left</a>
-4. <a href="Cover Photo Selection from predefined photos">Word search in the Members Directory</a>

 ## Validation
 1. <a href="https://github.com/MissVeronica/UM-Decimal-Custom-Validation">Custom Validation of Decimal values</a>